 Please note that the garden is always open to the public and spaces can’t be reserved to the exclusion of other visitors.

-Registration is not required for personal art activities, but you must follow all of our group visit policies.
+Your event must follow all of our group visit policies.
 Some highlighted policies are:

 - Duke Gardens is open daily from 8 a.m. to sunset.
 Your visit must happen during this time, including any aspects before and after the gathering itself.